-A). mb_schedule_suspend(s, MB_FUNC_SUSPEND); It's re-enterable which means next mb_run will resume execution from where you suspended.
-B). mb_schedule_suspend(s, MB_FUNC_END); Terminate an execution normally, no error message.
-C). mb_schedule_suspend(s, MB_EXTENDED_ABORT); Or pass an argument greater than MB_EXTENDED_ABORT to terminate an execution and trigger an error message.
-You can call mb_schedule_suspend either in on_stepped or in a scripting interface function.
-The difference between mb_schedule_suspend and mb_suspend is that mb_suspend can be called in a scripting interface only, and it cannot trap type B)

-and C) suspension.
+A). mb schedule suspend(s, MB FUNC SUSPEND); It's re-enterable which means next mb run will resume execution from where you suspended. mb schedule suspend(s, MB FUNC END); B). execution normally, no error Terminate an message. mb schedule suspend(s, MB EXTENDED ABORT); Or pass argument greater than MB EXTENDED ABORT to terminate an error message. execution and trigger an You can call mb schedule suspend either in on stepped or in a scripting interface function.
+The difference between mb schedule suspend mb suspend is that mb suspend can be called in a scripting interface only, and it cannot trap type B) and C) suspension.